andrew-lilley/expensify-app/readme.md

 This repository is my undertaking of the 'The Complete React Developer Course' by Andrew Mead.

-I used different version for most packages and I have a different configuration of webpack as I am using v4.
+I have used different versions for most of the packages used in the training course and I have a different configuration of webpack because I am using v4.